 We therefore rely on Article 9 (1) (a) explicit consent for any special category personal data that you provide in your response or which you provided to us when reporting the incident.

-You have a right to withdraw your consent at any time by emailing – firstname.lastname@example.org
+You have a right to withdraw your consent at any time by emailing.

 Hertfordshire Constabulary use Snap Surveys to host surveys on our behalf.
-We also use Upland Rant and Rave to conduct SMS or online surveys on our behalf.
+We also use Upland Software to conduct SMS or online surveys on our behalf.

 If you have been a victim/witness of a crime or incident you may be contacted by Hertfordshire Constabulary telephone researchers to ask if you consent to participating in a victim satisfaction survey.
 The answers provided by participants will be captured in a survey hosted by Snap Surveys.

-If you contact us you may receive an SMS invitation to participate in an SMS text message survey.
+If you contact us, or you are a victim of crime you may receive an SMS invitation to participate in an SMS text message survey.
 If you agree to participate in our SMS text messaging survey by indicating yes to our invitation you consent to receiving our survey by text.

 SMS texts cost standard network rates.
 Please seek the bill payers’ permission before participating in the survey.

-You can ask to be removed from future invitations by replying STOP or by email to email@example.com.
+You can ask to be removed from future invitations by replying STOP or by email.
 You will not be sent another survey invitation unless/until you expressly opt in to providing us feedback at another time.

-The privacy policies for Snap Surveys and Upland Rant and Rave are available at the links below:
+The privacy policies for Snap Survey (opens in a new window) and Upland Software (opens in a new window) are available on their websites.

 Research participants have a right to access the personal information we have collected about them and to have any information that is inaccurate or incomplete rectified.